-The Company is required to restrict cash for (i) direct selling insurance premiums and credit card sales in the Republic of Korea, (ii) reserve on credit card sales in the United States and Canada, and (iii) Australia building lease collateral.
-As of March 31, 2010 and December 31, 2009, our total restricted cash was \$7.4 million and \$8.5 million, respectively.
+The Company is required to restrict cash for (i) direct selling insurance premiums and credit card sales in the Republic of Korea, (ii) a reserve on credit card sales in the United States and Canada, and (iii) the Australia building lease collateral.
+As of June 30, 2010 and December 31, 2009, our total restricted cash was \$7.0 million and \$8.5 million, respectively.
 The decrease in restricted cash was primarily related to the partial refund of direct selling insurance premiums in Korea.